pivotal/docs-tap/tap-gui/plugins/about.hbs.md

 # Overview of Tanzu Developer Portal plug-ins

-Tanzu Developer Portal can integrate with many plug-ins.
-Some of these plug-ins are pre-integrated into the developer portal and some can be integrated via the configurator.
-This section gives an overview of the different plug-in types that are supported in Tanzu Developer Portal.
+This topic gives you an overview of the different plug-in types that Tanzu Developer Portal supports.
+Some plug-ins are already integrated with Tanzu Developer Portal.
+Other plug-ins require you to use Configurator to integrate them.

-## Tanzu Application Platform Plug-ins

-Tanzu Application Platform plug-ins are pre-integrated plug-ins.
-You need not configure the plug-ins.
+## <a id='tap-plug-ins'></a> Tanzu Application Platform plug-ins

-To use a plug-in, you must install the relevant Tanzu Application Platform component.
+Tanzu Application Platform plug-ins are already integrated with Tanzu Developer Portal.
+You don't need to configure these plug-ins.
+To use a Tanzu Application Platform plug-in, you must install the relevant Tanzu Application Platform component.

-Tanzu Application Platform has the following Tanzu Application Platform GUI plug-ins:
+Tanzu Application Platform has the following Tanzu Developer Portal plug-ins:

 - Runtime Resources Visibility
 - Application Live View